lancedb/lance/docs/format.rst

 especially true for column that are large binary blobs.

-There is a field called ``statistics_columns`` that tracks which field ids to collect statistics for.
+There is a field called ``statistics_columns`` that tracks which field ids to collect statistics for going forward.
+This field is optional, and if it is not set then statistics should be collected for all columns, if possible.

-..
-TODO: what if new fields are added?

 Partitioning
 ------------